About Me

 If you do not have institutional access to the full text, please feel free to contact me.

 So happy to receive the Methodology Center Summer Institute Scholarship, Purdue University/National Institute on Drug Addiction!
-Excited to be in West Lafayette this July.
+Looking forward to be in West Lafayette this July.

 If you do not have institutional access to the full text, please feel free to contact me.